 For more detailed information, see AP.6.7 Bachelor's/Accelerated Master's Degrees.
 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 Please see the Graduate Admissions for general information on graduate admission to George Mason University.
 Information specific to the accelerated MS program may be found on the Schar website.

 To be considered for this accelerated master's program, applicants must have completed a minimum of 60 credits and have a minimum GPA of 3.50 in all coursework applied to the degree.

 Accelerated Option Requirements

-While undergraduate students, accelerated master's students complete two graduate courses (six credits) that may be counted toward both the bachelor's and master's degrees.
-In addition, students may take another two courses (six credits) to be held as reserve graduate credit and count only toward the master's degree.
-The courses are BIOD 604 Emerging Infectious Diseases I: Bacteria and Toxins, GOVT 500 The Scientific Method and Research Design, BIOD 605 Emerging Infectious Diseases II: Viral Agents and BIOD 620 Global Health Security Policy.
+While undergraduate students, accelerated master's students may complete up to fifteen graduate credits of which twelve may be counted toward both the bachelor's and master's degrees.
+Remaining credits may be held as reserve graduate credit and count only toward the master's degree.
+The courses include BIOD 604 Emerging Infectious Diseases I: Bacteria and Toxins, GOVT 500 The Scientific Method and Research Design, BIOD 605 Emerging Infectious Diseases II: Viral Agents, BIOD 620 Global Health Security Policy and BIOD 609 Biodefense Strategy.
 Students must maintain a minimum GPA of 3.00 in these courses and in coursework applied to their major.

 Upon completion and conferral of the undergraduate degree in the semester indicated in the application, students must submit the Bachelor's/Accelerated Master's Transition Form to apply credits to the master's degree.
 Students must begin their master's program the semester immediately following conferral of the undergraduate degree (excluding summer).